kriticalflare/KustomPyper/README.md

 - Get wallpapers according to relevance
 - Search for wallpapers
 - Find wallpapers featured by unsplash
+- find the best anime walls from wallhaven
 - Set the range of random posts
 - Get the wallpapers of the day from bing
 - Toggle Windows dark mode from the app itself!